thijstakken/MusicService/README.md

 > :information_source: **Tip**: You can update the playlists file while the container is running.
 If you made any changes, they will be in effect the next time it checks for newly added music.
 Default `INTERVAL` is 5 minutes.

-1. You can update which playlists to download here: /database/playlists.txt.
+1. You can update which playlists to download here: `/config/playlists`
 2. On your machine open up a terminal.
-3. With `docker volume inspect musicdatabase` you can see the directory location of the volume.
+3. With `docker volume inspect config` you can see the directory location of the volume.
 4. Go to that directory, go into the `_data` directory and there you will find the `playlists` file,
 5. Edit the `playlists` file with your favorite editor like Nano :), and add every playlist/song that you want to add **as a new line**.
 Like this:
 ```